Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Results and analysis

 \subsubsection{Convolutional neural networks}

 Transfer learning is the state-of-the-art for CNNs and has consistently performed the best for medical image classification \cite{aresta2019bach,shin2016deep}.
-In transfer learning, the learned parameters for one data set are utilized for other data sets to perform a similar task.
-Here we use the weights of VGG16 \cite{simonyan2014very} architecture trained on Imagenet dataset \cite{krizhevsky2012imagenet} for classification and perform transfer learning to classify the histopathological data.
+In transfer learning, the learned parameters for one data set {are} utilized for other data sets to perform a similar task.
+Here we use the weights of VGG16 \cite{simonyan2014very} architecture trained on Imagenet data set \cite{krizhevsky2012imagenet} for classification and perform transfer learning to classify the histopathological data.
 The accuracy for training and validation for each epoch is shown in Fig.~\ref{fig:acc_cnn} for TL-CNN.
 The accuracy increases with the epoch for the training data whereas the accuracy remains constant for the validation data after the first few epochs.
 This problem is known as overfitting.
 Thus, TL-CNN fails to generalize its predictions to unknown validation data and overfits the training data.
 Beyond 40 epochs, the validation accuracy remains almost a constant while the training accuracy is still increasing, which is long before the training loss has converged.

-To alleviate the overfitting of the networks, regularization strategies are used, such as $L1$ or $L2$ regularization, cross-validation, early stoppage, and dropout \cite{bishop2006pattern, orr2003neural, friedman2001elements}.
-However, these may require human intervention during training (such as parameter tuning, determination of early stoppage) or may lead to loss of information due to drop out \cite{orr2003neural}.
-Herein we show that through a Bayesian framework the limitations of overfitting is overcome automatically.\\
+To alleviate the overfitting of the networks, regularization strategies are used, such as $L_1$ or $L_2$ regularization, cross-validation, early stoppage, and dropout \cite{bishop2006pattern, orr2003neural, friedman2001elements}.
+However, these may require human intervention during training (such as parameter tuning, determination of early stoppage) or may lead to loss of information due to drop out \cite{orr2003neural}. \\ {In Bayesian networks the prior distribution on weights $p(w)$ introduces regularisation of weights automatically.
+A Gaussian prior yields $L_2$ regularisation on the weights and a Laplace prior yields $L_1$ regularisation on the weights.
+In addition, due to the stochastic nature of the parameters, an average across multiple models is computed during training which introduces a regularisation effect on the network.
+However, similar to the selection of a regularisation parameter in deterministic networks, the selection of prior parameters in Bayesian networks is challenging.} Herein we show that through a Bayesian framework the limitations of overfitting is overcome automatically.\\